Motorcycle Insurance Coverages

 If your bike is disabled anywhere in the United States or Canada, our roadside assistance program will tow your bike to the nearest repair shop for free.
 You can also add trip interruption to pay for food, hotel or transportation up to $500 if you're away from home.

-Covers personal belongings that you carry on your bike if they're damaged, stolen, or lost, including phones, camping equipment and hunting gear.
+Covers personal belongings that you carry on your bike if they're damaged due to a covered loss, including phones, camping equipment and hunting gear.

 We'll take 25% off your deductible for every claim-free motorcycle policy you have…all the way down to $0.
 If you have a claim, the deductible returns to its original amount at the next renewal.†